Learn About Senior Housing Services

 HUD also helps with reverse equity mortgages for seniors.
 If a senior wishes to stay in his or her home and has paid off his or her mortgage or paid the majority of it, then he or she can take part in the FHA’s Home Equity Conversion Mortgage (HECM) program.
 This HUD program allows seniors over a certain age to take out a portion of their home’s equity.
 Seniors can also use this service for homeownership assistance if they are able to pay the difference of the HCEM proceeds and the price of the new home and closing costs in cash.
 To participate in this program, seniors must meet with an HECM counselor to go over the requirements, what is needed financially and alternative programs.
 After the counseling, the senior can make the decision on whether the program is right for him or her.

 In order to participate in this HUD program, the senior must meet some eligibility requirements.
-For information on those exact requirements, please refer to the free housing guide.
+For information on more requirements, please refer to the free housing guide.

 HUD has a number of federal housing programs that are specifically for seniors.
 There are also services that can help seniors with disabilities find places to rent.
 Any process that a senior must go through to buy, sell or rent a home, can be done with the help of HUD.